gryphonshafer/omniframe/README.md

 dependent project's root from this project's root, you will need to change the paths to `libs`, `omniframe`, and `preinclude` along with any other pointers to this projects resources.

+If the dependent project includes a `cpanfile` in its root directory, you will need to (from the project's root directory) run the following:

+    cpanm -n -f --installdeps .

 ### External Resources